 Anyway, enough of that.
 Let's talk about the game before I expose more of how little I actually know about politics.
 You begin by selecting a Democratic, Republican and Independent candidates and whether or not they are computer controlled or not.
 All of the usual suspects are here, including many presidents throughout history.
 In fact, I'm reliably informed that it includes every potential candidate from 1960 onwards, with about 5 I actually recognise.

 There's a surprising amount of detail to take into consideration.
 Each candidate has their stance on 13 hot topics ranging from education and civil rights to gun control and the death penalty.
 These views can be used against them in an advertising campaign or you can just use some dirty tricks to win.
-You can bribe a newspaper editor, accept illegal campaign contributions, attack your opponent's moral character and even stoop so low as to spead false rumours.
+You can bribe a newspaper editor, accept illegal campaign contributions, attack your opponent's moral character and even stoop so low as to spread false rumours.
 Sound familiar?

 The layout is fairly simple.
 You plan your days through a series of statistics and drop-down menus.
 It's not exactly hard to figure out, even if the data itself is.
 I basically lead my campaign randomly, without much thought for tactics.
 There's still a lot of room for those interested enough to go deeper into it, particularly when analysing stances and advertising, but I was simply not invested enough to take the time to understand it fully.
-It's not helped by the bare-bones graphics that shares its appearance with something like Quicken or other database programs.
+It's not helped by the bare-bones graphics that shares its appearance with something like Quicken or any other ancient database programs.
 It's functional but not flamboyant.

 Simply put, Power Politics is a massive 'what if?' machine.
 How much enjoyment you'll get out of it depends solely on how invested you are in politics, let alone the politics of another country.